stratosphereips/StratosphereLinuxIPS/README.md

     sudo argus -i eth0 -S 5 -w - |ra -n -r -  | ./slips.py -l -v 2 -c slips.conf

     Which means run argus in eth0, report flows every 5s, give them to ra, ra only prints the flows, and slips works with them.

+## Kalipso
+Kalipso is the Nodejs-based console interface of slips.
+It works by reading the redis datbase and showing you the results.
+You start it by running slips with -G option.
+You can get out of it by pressiong q.

 ## Detection Models